Last updated on

 Configure Git text editor

 If you plan to use the command line, configure which text editor Git will use for editing commit messages and other interactions.
-We recommend you use the nano text editor, as it is simple and available on many systems.
+See Git I for tips on how to do this.

 Creating branches ⭐️